Navigating menopause with Jean Kittson

 Written by Pip Harry for Australian Seniors

-Sydneysider Jean Kittson might be best known for her witty TV appearances, but behind the camera she’s an active health campaigner; the inaugural chair and current ambassador of the Australian Gynaecological Ccer Foundation, and recently appointed the patron of Palliative Care Nurses Australia.
+Sydneysider Jean Kittson might be best known for her witty TV appearances, but behind the camera she’s an active health campaigner; the inaugural chair and current ambassador of the Australian Gynaecological Cancer Foundation, and recently appointed the patron of Palliative Care Nurses Australia.

 Jean also joined host James Valentine on the fifth season of the award-winning podcast from Australian Seniors, Life’s Booming: Is This Normal?, discussing the stigma and misinformation attached to menopause with celebrity GP Dr Ginni Mansberg.